fxcm-mroman/FXCM-API/docs/_build/html/_sources/restapi.rst.txt

       Example Entry order with trailing stop of 10 pips:
       POST /trading/create_entry_order account_id=1537581&symbol=EUR%2FUSD&is_buy=true&rate=1.1655&amount=3&order_type=Entry&time_in_force=GTC&stop=-50&trailing_stop_step=10&is_in_pips=true

-Difference between account name and account ID
+Account Name vs Account ID
 ==============================================

 There is a difference between account name and account id.
 Usually removing the heading zeros are account ID.
 You need to pass the account_id when placing orders.
 You can retrieve this information from /trading/get_model/accounts.